Han River BBQ at Arisu Manchan: Seoul Dining Guide & Review

 Grassy picnic area in front of Arisu Manchan by the Han River

-• Bring a picnic mat (λ—μžλ¦¬) to relax on the grass before or after your meal.
+• Bring a picnic mat (λ—μžλ¦¬) to relax on the grass before or after your table time.

-• During your two-hour table limit, focus on the BBQ.
-Afterward, move to the grass, enjoy the breeze, and finish with Han River ramyeon ^^
+• Use your 2-hour table time for grilling and eating.
+Afterward, move to the grass, enjoy the breeze, and finish with ramyeon.^^

 πŸ’œ Final Thoughts